-How many viewers can I invite in my account?
+How many viewers can I invite to my account?

 You can invite an unlimited amount of viewers regardless the plan you have purchased.
 Viewers will not count towards your billing.
 Viewers can themselves invite other viewers to see the account unless the admin of the account restricts this setting.

-Guest users are users who are external to your company, such as a vendor, client, freelancer or outside consultant.
-Guest users must have an email domain that is different from the email domains associated with your company.
-Guests can only be invited to Shareable Board/s and as such, will NOT be able to view information on Main or Private Boards.
+Guests must have an email domain that is different from the email domains associated with your company and can only be invited to Shareable Boards.
+They will NOT be able to view information on Main or Private Boards.
 This amazing feature helps you to collaborate safely with people who are external to your team, while maintaining the security of the information stored on Main and Private Boards.
-Learn more about guests right here.

-Subscribers are admins, team members and guests that are following a board.
+Subscribers are admins, team members and guests that are "following" or subscribed to a board.
 Each time someone posts an update on a board, it will appear in the inbox of every subscriber of that board.
 To learn more about it, check out this article.

 A board owner is either: